The use and influence of science

 Oral histories

-This module draws on the Oral History and Folklore collection recordings of four prominent Australian scientists from different times, backgrounds and specialty areas.
+This module has 4 oral history recordings from prominent Australian scientists from different times, backgrounds and specialty areas.

 Introductory activities